 The “User Testing” feature in the PublishPress Capabilities plugin allows you to browse our site and see exactly what the user sees.
 You can test the user's account without resetting their password.

-After clicking the “Test this user” link, you will be able to browse the site as that user.
+After clicking to test a user, you will be able to browse the site as that user.
 In the admin area, there will be a User Testing reminder notice on the top of the site, showing you which user role you are testing.
 That notice has a “Return to Administrator view” link and so does the profile dropdown menu in the top-right corner.

 On the front of the site, you'll also a similar notice in the footer area of your site content.

-Both the User Testing notices and the admin bar notifications can be enabled or disabled in the “Settings” area of PublishPress Capabilities.
+All of the User Testing features be enabled or disabled in the “Settings” area of PublishPress Capabilities.
+You can also exclude roles from being available in the User Testing feature.

 Who Can Use the User Testing Feature? #